Blepharoplasty Portland OR | Eyelid Surgery Portland Oregon

 How long will I be bruised and swollen after eyelid surgery?

 For most patients, anticipate visible bruising and swelling for two weeks after an upper or lower blepharoplasty eyelid surgery procedure.
 The sutures and the tissue glue are usually dissolved or fallout at approximately 7 to 10 days after the surgery.
 Makeup can then be applied to the upper and lower lids at that point.
 The incisions themselves will be pink the first 2 to 3 months after the incision until full healing occurs at three months.

 Can eyelid surgery be performed under local anesthesia?

-In our practice, upper eyelid surgery can be performed comfortably under local anesthesia.
+In our eyelid surgery practice, upper eyelid surgery can be performed comfortably under local anesthesia.
 A lower blepharoplasty procedure must be performed under general anesthesia for patient safety and comfort.
 In our practice, board-certified physician anesthesiologists perform the general anesthesia in our Medicare certified outpatient surgery center.

 I have asymmetric eyes, what can be done about it?